On the growth of $L^2$-invariants for sequences of lattices in Lie groups: Introduction and statement of the main results

-\textbf{BS-convergence and Plancherel measure.} Our first result says that BS-convergence to $X$ implies a spectral convergence: namely, the relative Plancherel measure of $\Gamma_n \backslash G$ will converge to the Plancherel measure of $G$ in a strong sense.
+\textbf{BS-convergence and Plancherel measure.} Our first result says that BS-convergence to $X$ implies a spectral convergence: namely, when $(\Gamma_n)$ is uniformly discrete, the relative Plancherel measure of $\Gamma_n \backslash G$ will converge to the Plancherel measure of $G$ in a strong sense.

 For an irreducible unitary representation $\pi\in \widehat G$ and a uniform lattice $\Gamma$ in $G$ let $\mathrm{m}(\pi,\Gamma)$ be the multiplicity of $\pi$ in the right regular representation $L^2(\Gamma \backslash G)$.
 Define the relative Plancherel measure of $\Gamma \backslash G$ as the measure